-Always refer to the MLA Manual for authorized examples of citations.
+Always refer to the MLA Handbook for authorized examples of citations.

-Some of the citations in this guide are taken from the MLA Manual; others are recommendations from IRSC librarians.
+Some of the citations in this guide are taken from the MLA Handbook; others are recommendations from IRSC librarians.

 Always ask your instructor for specific directions pertaining to your assignment.

 A copy of this manual is available in all IRSC campus libraries.